The mystery of Jerry Mathers' ''death'': How a Vietnam rumor fooled the nation

 Rumors and urban legends used to have a lot more credence pre-internet.
 It wasn't always immediately possible to disprove a claim, especially in the schoolyard.
 We might take for granted, today, our ability to quickly verify any fact, but Google hasn't always been around.
 It used to be that you'd just believe something until somebody told you otherwise.

-Jerry Mathers, it turns out, didn't actually die in Vietnam, as many had been led to believe.
+Jerry Mathers, it turns out, didn't die in Vietnam, as many had been led to believe.

 His presence on TV refuted a 1968 Vietnam wire-service story reporting the death of Pvt.
 J. Mathers, star of the beloved sitcom Leave It to Beaver.

 The story was rooted in some fact.
-Jerry Mathers was enlisted in the Air Force Reserve, a decision he made prior to graduating high school in '67.
+Jerry Mathers was enlisted in the Air Force Reserve, a decision he made before graduating from high school in '67.
 After training with the Reserves in Texas, Mathers went back to school to study at Cal-Lutheran in the San Fernando Valley.

 That's where he first became aware of his own death.